Table of Contents

 Despite the excitement, there remains skepticism about the widespread acceptance of robots.
 Many consumers are hesitant to invest in a product that may not deliver practical benefits.
 Unlike Boston Dynamics’ Atlas, which has proven its capabilities in agility and complex tasks, Optimus is still in the development phase.

-Atlas, priced around $150,000, is considered inaccessible for most consumers.
-In contrast, Tesla’s Optimus aims to break this barrier with a projected price under $50,000, making it a standout in the market.
+Atlas, priced at around $150,000, is considered inaccessible for most consumers.
+In contrast, Elon Musk Optimus robot breaks this barrier with a projected price under $30,000, making it a standout in the market.

 How Does Tesla Plan to Keep Costs Low?

-Elon Musk has mentioned that nearly all of Optimus’s components will be sourced internally, allowing Tesla to leverage its existing manufacturing capabilities.
+Elon Musk has mentioned that nearly all of Optimus robot Tesla’s components will be sourced internally, allowing Tesla to leverage its existing manufacturing capabilities.
 This approach helps in cutting costs and streamlining production.

 With expertise in electric vehicle production and a robust supply chain, Tesla is poised to implement efficiencies that may not be possible for other manufacturers.
 Musk believes that the knowledge gained from developing self-driving technology will directly benefit the Optimus project.